advanced-cropper/vue-advanced-cropper/example/docs/introduction/getting-started.md

 ## Using CDN

-If you want to use the cropper without using, for example, different build systems you can use CDN link, but currently the support of this method is quite limited
+If you want to use the cropper without using, for example, different build systems you can use the CDN link, but currently the support of this method is quite limited.

 [https://unpkg.com/vue-advanced-cropper@latest/dist/index.umd.js](https://unpkg.com/vue-advanced-cropper@latest/dist/index.umd.js)

-The add somewhere in `head` the link to this script:
+Then add somewhere in `head` the link to this script:
 ```html
 <script src="https://unpkg.com/vue-advanced-cropper@latest/dist/index.umd.js" />
 ```

 And you can use globally registered components: `cropper`, `circle-stencil`, `rectangle-stencil`, `simple-handler`, `simple-line`.

-<iframe width="100%" height="300" src="//jsfiddle.net/norserium/38u4v9nb/8/embedded/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>
+<iframe width="100%" height="500" src="//jsfiddle.net/norserium/38u4v9nb/embedded/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>